• Recipes

 • ¼ cup sour cream get the full fat kind for low carb or primal

-• 1 tbsp envelope unflavored unsweetened gelatin about 1
+• 1 tablespoon envelope unflavored unsweetened gelatin about 1

-• 3 tbsp cocoa powder or cacao powder sifted
+• 3 tablespoon cocoa powder or cacao powder sifted

 • ⅔ cup boiling water

-• 2 tbsp sweetener of choice: coconut sugar for primal or for low carb use 2 tbsp erythritol
+• 2 tablespoon sweetener of choice: coconut sugar for primal or for low carb use 2 tablespoon erythritol low carb sweetener

 Instructions